Abandoned Call

 Agent Occupancy (Utilisation Rate)

-Agent occupancy is a period of time that agent spends on call-related activity.
-Utilisation Rate means a total logged-in time at work that may include other activities such as training sessions, meetings and so on.
+Agent occupancy is a period of time that an agent spends on call-related activity.
+Utilization Rate means a total logged-in time at work that may include other activities such as training sessions, meetings, and so on.

 Agent Status